 The Management believes that, liabilities or losses, if any, arising from the Bank's currently identified legal risk, would not have a material effect on the financial position and results of operations of the Bank.
 The Bank's risk management system covers policies and procedures in handling legal risk which are strictly implemented.
-The Bank has a Legal Department who is in charge of the management and prevention of legal risk and has retainer services agreement with a law firm to provide legal services.
+The Bank has a Legal Department who is in charge of the assessment, management and prevention of legal risk.

-Compliance Risk
+• Compliance Risk

-The Bank's exposures to compliance risk are properly addressed.
-The Bank adopted a compliance risk management system and its Board of Directors generally addresses key aspects of compliance risk.
+The Bank ensures to address compliance risk properly.
+It adopts a compliance risk management system and its Board of Directors generally addresses key aspects of compliance risk.
 Appropriate actions have been undertaken to comply with banking laws, BSP rules and regulations, and other regulatory requirements.
-The Board of Directors appointed Chief Compliance Officer to oversee the implementation of compliance function.
+The Board of Directors appointed Acting Chief Compliance Officer to oversee the implementation of compliance program.
 Likewise, the Bank's Compliance Program was formulated and it adequately and generally covers compliance issues and concerns.

-The Chief Compliance Officer is responsible in cascading compliance matters to the concerned personnel.
-Each department also has their respective compliance coordinator to disseminate/circulate all relevant regulations in a timely and efficient manner.
-Reporting of compliance matters is being reported by the Chief Compliance Officer to Senior Management and Board of Directors on a monthly basis.
+The Acting Chief Compliance Officer is responsible in cascading compliance matters to the concerned personnel.
+Each department also has their respective compliance coordinator to ensure compliance with existing laws and regulations within their respective unit.
+Reporting of compliance matters is being reported by the Acting Chief Compliance Officer to Senior Management and Board of Directors on a monthly basis.